billthefarmer/gurgle/README.md

 ## Meaning
 Tap any word to display the meaning of that word.
 Add any required accents as above.

+## Refresh
+Tap the **Refresh** button in the toolbar to clear the display and guess another word.
+Words are chosen at random from a list, and are checked that they haven't been used recently.

 ## Share
 ### Image